Author ORCID Identifier

 Digital Object Identifier (DOI)

 Alkhateeb, Maher, "GOOGLE DOCS-MEDIATED SMALL GROUP WRITING IN ARABIC AS A FOREIGN LANGUAGE CLASSES: INTERACTION PATTERNS, WRITTEN TEXT QUALITY, AND STUDENTS’ PERCEPTIONS" (2020).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 78.